postcss/autoprefixer/README.md

       (alias for the deprecated `true` value)
 * `stats` (object): custom [usage statistics] for `> 10% in my stats` browsers query.
-* `browsers` (array): list of queries for target browsers.
+* `overrideBrowserslist` (array): list of queries for target browsers.
   Try to not use it.
 The best practice is to use `.browserslistrc` config or `browserslist` key in `package.json` to share target browsers with Babel, ESLint and Stylelint.
 See [Browserslist docs] for available queries and default value.
-* `ignoreUnknownVersions` (boolean): do not raise error on unknown browser version in Browserslist config or `browsers` option.
+* `ignoreUnknownVersions` (boolean): do not raise error on unknown browser version in Browserslist config.
 Default is `false`.

 Plugin object has `info()` method for debugging purpose.